2014 Pennsylvania State Police barracks attack: Aftermath

 After the attack, the Troop R barracks were immediately closed down for crime scene investigators to process it, and for repairs to windows shattered by gunfire.
 Trooper operations were temporarily handled at the barracks in Honesdale, about 20 mi away.
 On November 12, 2014, two months after the attack, the barracks were reopened, with all but three employees (Alex Douglass and two others) returning to work.

 Frein was indicted on a total of twelve charges, including terrorism and first-degree murder.
 He pleaded not guilty to all charges during his video arraignment on January 29, 2015.
 Prosecutors sought the death penalty.

 Douglass, who suffered a gunshot wound to the pelvis, was taken to Geisinger Medical Center for treatment and was classified to be in stable but critical condition.
 Partially paralyzed by his injuries, he underwent sixteen surgeries at a New York City hospital in an effort to walk on his own again.
 In May 2015, his family announced that they forgave Frein for the shooting.
 Also in May 2015, Douglass shared his experience of being shot.

 On April 19, 2017, Frein was convicted on all 12 counts, including first-degree murder.
 On April 27, 2017, Frein was sentenced to death by lethal injection and sent to Pennsylvania's death row.

 Reactions

 Governor Tom Corbett released a statement after the attack, saying, "Every attack on an officer of the law is an attack on our state, our country and civilized society."
 He also ordered all state flags at the Pennsylvania State Capitol and commonwealth facilities to be flown at half-staff.

 State Police Commissioner Frank Noonan called the attack "cowardly" and said, "It cuts us to the core that such an event could happen."

-Congressman Tom Marino (R–10th) expressed his condolences to the victims and their families, and also condemned the attack, supporting the officers in their manhunt for the shooter.
+US Congressman Tom Marino (R–10th) expressed his condolences to the victims and their families, and also condemned the attack, supporting the officers in their manhunt for the shooter.